jbartolotti/fmri-methods/docs/source/gimme.rst

 Data Recommendations
 ------------

-Recommended timecourse length: 200 timepoints yields accurate recovery of both path presence and direction in simulated data; 50 timepoints is sufficient for path presence (92-100% recovery), but poor direction recovery (Gates & Molenaar, 2012).
+**Recommended timecourse length**: 200 timepoints yields accurate recovery of both path presence and direction in simulated data; 50 timepoints is sufficient for path presence (92-100% recovery), but poor direction recovery (Gates & Molenaar, 2012).

-Recommended sample size: Minimum 10 per subgroup (Gates & Molenaar, 2012)
+**Recommended sample size**: Minimum 10 per subgroup (Gates & Molenaar, 2012)

-Recommended nodes: 5-15 recommended, up to 3-20 (Beltz & Gates 2017; Lane & Gates 2017). > 20 possible, but increases computation time.
+**Recommended nodes**: 5-15 recommended, up to 3-20 (Beltz & Gates 2017; Lane & Gates 2017). > 20 possible, but increases computation time.

-Recommended group-connection threshold: 75% (majority threshold for neuroimaging research; van den Heuvel & Sporns 2011, c.f.
+**Recommended group-connection threshold**: 75% (majority threshold for neuroimaging research; van den Heuvel & Sporns 2011, c.f.
 Lane & Gates 2017)

-Timecourses can be different lengths between participants.
+Timecourses **can** be different lengths between participants.

 Missing rows (i.e. discrete timepoints) are fine, up to a limit (estimation of lagged edges suffers when over 20% of the measurements are missing, Ranking & Marsh 1985, c.f.
 Beltz & Gates 2017).
 If a value is missing, the whole row must be missing (i.e. across all ROIs).